-Media are most explicitly marked and subject to debate when the (in)appropriateness of a particular medium is questioned or when new media become available and the question arises whether and how they could be incorporated.6 By contrast, as argued in the previous paragraph, once they are fully embedded in practices of mediation they
+Media are most explicitly marked and subject to debate when the (in)appropriateness of a particular medium is questioned or when new media become available and the question arises whether and how they could be incorporated.
+By contrast, as argued in the previous paragraph, once they are fully embedded in practices of mediation they are not likely to be acknowledged explicitly and thus tend to "disappear."

-6 So far, as Michelle Rosenthal (2007) has also pointed out, research on religion and media had mainly concentrated on the adoption of new media.
-However, the rejection of certain media, and the are not likely to be acknowledged explicitly and thus tend to 'disappear'.
 I have already invoked the Protestant iconoclasm as a contestation of existing media and of Catholic practices of media use, generating new sensational forms (bible reading) and semiotic ideologies (devaluing icons, upgrading text).
-Also in the contemporary world, religious groups struggle how to deal with the omnipresence of mass media.
-Until long after television had become available, orthodox Protestants in the Netherlands discarded this technology and expected their members not to watch.
-By contrast, now there are special channels catering to these audiences, showing that evangelical Christianity and televised Christian spectacles, such as pop concerts, may well go together (Van der Stoep 2009).
+Also in the contemporary world, religious groups struggle with how to deal with the omnipresence of mass media.
+Until long after television had become available, orthodox Protestants in the Netherlands shunned this technology and expected their members not to watch.
+By contrast, now there are special channels catering to these audiences, showing that evangelical Christianity and televised Christian spectacles, such as pop concerts, may go together well (van der Stoep 2009).

-In Ghana, since the liberalisation and commercialisation of press, film, radio and television, the neo-traditional Afrikania movement in Ghana struggles to rescue 'African Traditional Religion' from the assaults of Pentecostal churches that have become hegemonic in Southern Ghana.
+In Ghana, since the liberalization and commercialization of press, film, radio, and television, the neotraditional Afrikania movement in Ghana has struggled to rescue "African Traditional Religion" (ATR) from the assaults of Pentecostal churches that have become hegemonic in Southern Ghana.
 Comparing the media practices of Afrikania and the Pentecostal-Charismatic International Central Gospel Church (ICGC), Marleen de Witte (2008) shows that Afrikania finds it difficult to accommodate to the predominance of visibility that prevails in Ghana's current public sphere.
-While Afrikania seeks to master its own representation in the mass media, paradoxically the traditional priests whom it claims to represent wish to maintain an aura of secrecy, insisting that the gods and their abodes do not lend themselves to be captured through the eye of the camera, and reproduced on screen, as this will entail a loss of spiritual power.
-Another intriguing, related case forms Mattijs van de Port's (2009) study of how Candomblé, even though becoming a significant presence in the public sphere of Bahia, manages to engage in 'the public performance of secrecy', asserting that modern visual media such as television and film are not able to capture the real thing Candomblé is about.
+While Afrikania seeks to master its own representation in the mass media, paradoxically the traditional priests whom it claims to represent wish to maintain an aura of secrecy, insisting that the gods and their abodes do not lend themselves to being captured through the eye of the camera, and reproduced on screen, as this will entail a loss of spiritual power.
+Another intriguing, related case forms Mattijs van de Port's (2009) study of how Candomblé, even though becoming a significant presence in the public sphere of Bahia, manages to engage in "the public performance of secrecy," asserting that modern visual media such as television and film are not able to capture the real thing Candomblé is about.
 Brian Larkin (2009) showed how the availability of print and radio, which were coded as prime media of colonial modernity, became central to conflicts about the modalities through which Islam was supposed to be present in public.
-He argues that the embracement of these modern media by Sheik Abubaker Gumi was part of reformulating Islam, a project through which Islam was aligned to a more rational religious practice that fits in with the modern, secular state.
+He argues that the embracing of these modern media by Sheik Abubaker Gumi was part of reformulating Islam, a project through which Islam was aligned to a more rational religious practice that fits in with the modern, secular state.

 The point is that the availability of new media may cause critical deliberations about their potential to generate and sustain genuine spiritual experiences and forms of authority within existing religious traditions.
-As message and medium, content and form only exist together, the central question is how earlier mediations are transformed by being remediated via new media (Bolter and Grusin 1999; Meyer 2005; Hughes 2009; see also Oosterbaan in this issue), and whether and how these remediations are authenticated as acceptable and suitable harbingers of religious experience, modes of communication and ways to express public presence.7 Debates and conflicts about media, and the new forms of public presence allowed by them, are central to religious transformations and hence a fertile starting point for studying religious dynamics.
+As message and medium, content and form only exist together, the central question is how earlier mediations are transformed by being remediated via new media (Bolter and Grusin 1999; Meyer 2005; Hughes 2009; see also Oosterbaan 2011), and whether and how these remediations are authenticated as acceptable and suitable harbingers of religious experience, modes of communication, and ways to express public presence.
+Debates and conflicts about media, and the new forms of public presence allowed by them, are central to religious transformations and hence a fertile starting point for studying religious dynamics.